Metilo’s focus is customer retention. We help you build long-lasting and profitable relationships with your customers and grow sustainably from there.

 Another brand makes Paris-inspired clothes for plus size women, which is something quite specific and targeted.
 The brand is born out of a personal need of the founder to find such clothes and it obviously attracts others as retention rate is as high as 36.7%.

 If you want to make clothes people love, ask them what to make – that’s the philosophy of another fashion label we work with.
 They post new designs on Instagram and let fans choose which ones get made.
-This drives purchase frequency to a category-low of 78 days as people are eager to get the styled they voted for.
+Customer engagement is sky-high.
+This drives purchase frequency to a category-low of 78 days as people are eager to get the style they voted for.

 This category holds the record for the highest retention rate, 36.2%, in our report.
 Buyers of CBD oils, liquids and other such products turn out to be very loyal to their preferred shops, making them as much as 68.5% of revenue.
 Also, the AOV and LTV can make other product categories jealous.